nsidc/search-interface/DEVELOPMENT.md

    version number and date.
 2. Merge the feature branch into the main branch.
 Update your local working directory.

-        git checkout master && git pull
+        git checkout main && git pull

-3. Bump the desired semver field (major, minor, patch), tag the master branch with the updated version number, and push changes to origin.
+3. Bump the desired semver field (major, minor, patch), tag the main branch with the updated version number, and push changes to origin.

         npm run release -- [major | minor | patch ]